-But how has the PCT impacted my daily life back in the confines of society?
+But how has the PCT affected my daily life back in the confines of society?
 Do I walk faster?
 Eat more?
-So how has the PCT impacted my daily life?
+So how has the PCT changed my daily life?
 The following are things that distinguish me now from me prior to the trail:

 - I opt to walk places instead of taking public transportation (because maybe trail magic).

 - I am always aware of which direction I am going (it's always the right direction).

 - I ask people the elevation of places (sadly, people rarely know the answer to this – and most look at me with a face that says, “who the hell cares?”).

 - I have a completely different standard for public toilets (now practically anywhere is fair game – despite being spoiled in Japan).

 - I look for trails when visiting new places (trails and breweries).